Few-Step Diffusion Language Models via Trajectory Self-Distillation: Ablation Study

 \section{Ablation Study}

 In this section, we present ablation studies for our proposed \textbf{\texttt{T3D}}.
 In \appref{app:ablation-lambda}, we analyze the effect of the regularization coefficient $\lambda$.
-In \appref{app:ablation-full}, we examine how different components of our method contribute to preserving the full diffusion decoding behavior.
-Finally, in \appref{sec:ablation-fewstep}, we present ablations under few-step generation settings to evaluate the contribution of each component to the overall performance of our method.
+In \appref{app:full-step-ablation}, we examine how different components of our method contribute to preserving the full diffusion decoding behavior.
+Finally, in \appref{app:few-step-ablation}, we present ablations under few-step generation settings to evaluate the contribution of each component to the overall performance of our method.